Somali MPs killed in hotel suicide attack

 They approached the Muna hotel, opened fire on a guard, then one of them blew himself up inside the building.

-The Islamist group Al-Shabab launched a new offensive on Monday soon after its spokesman said the group was declaring a "massive war" on the African Union force, describing its 6,000 peacekeepers as "invaders".
+Al-Shabab launched a new offensive on Monday soon after its spokesman said the group was declaring a "massive war" on the AU force, describing its 6,000 peacekeepers as "invaders".